sailesh-codes/ECHO-AI/README.md

 2. **Rate Limits**: Wait before making additional requests if you hit rate limits
 3. **Model Errors**: The app automatically falls back to working models

-### Debug Mode

-Check the browser console for detailed information about:
-- Which model is being used for each request
-- API response times
-- Error details

 ## License

 This project is licensed under the MIT License.